eramons/techblog/content/post/thinkpadw500.md

 According to the last point, it is possible to make a backup of the original bios region without diassembling.

-_NOTE: actually to do so we need to know which chip, what we theoretically do not know before proceeding with the disassembling.
+_NOTE: actually to do so we need to know the exact chip definition, what we theoretically do not know before proceeding with the disassembling.
 For that I relied on the information I found in other blog posts.
 See references._

 So I read the bios region:
 ```